A Guide to the Common Types of Tile Shapes and Patterns - Artsaics Skip to content

 Square

 The basic square is one of the most common tile shapes.
-You’ll see it in anything from tiny half-inch boxes to massive large-format tiles that measure 48''x48 inches or more.
+You’ll see it in anything from tiny half-inch boxes to massive, large-format tiles that measure 48''x48 inches or more.

-Porcelain Tile - View Details >>
+Octagon Tile - View Details >>

 Checkerboard